 Professor Brian Randolph Greene, (born 1963) of Columbia University, who teaches Physics undergraduates on theoretical physics and String Theory, devotes a chapter in his book, “The Hidden Reality – Parallel Universes and The Deep Laws of The Cosmos” expends a chapter lending conviction to the possibility that we could indeed be the creation of someone in another universe playing a game with us by Metrix simulation.
 Greene speaks of parallel universes where there could be several you’s residing in several universes at the same time.
 If all of you were exactly identical, you could only be simulations.
 How would you know who is the copy of whom?

 Think of this.
-Moore’s Law is by no means a rigid mathematical theory, but only an observational suggestion, postulates that the number of transistors in an integrated circuit would double every two years.
+Moore’s Law is by no means a rigid mathematical theory, but only an observational suggestion.
+Moore once said off-the-cuff that the number of transistors in an integrated circuit would double every two years.
+The observation proved to be so accurate that it came to be honoured as a theory.
 Transistors are the switching devices that create zeroes and ones (0,1) used to store data, create data, type words, read words, do calculations, draw graphics, take and store photographs, record music and video and generally do all the cerebral-like processing that a computer does.
 The brain of your computer – microprocessor – is a network of millions of such transistors.
 In effect, the law means that the computing power, speed and storage capacity could be more than doubling every couple of years far beyond the ten-year limit predicted by Gordon Moore (born 1929), co-founder of Fairchild Semiconductor and Intel.
 This fantastic rate of growth has not abated; it has, if anything, been accelerating its expansion process like the expanding universe itself .
 In 1978, the first desktop computer I bought had a capacity of 2 MB and a memory of 620 KB which everyone thought was fast enough.
 The server in the office had a 120 MB storage which I thought was incredibly large.
 Today the 8 GB memory and two TB (Two million MB) hard disk on my laptop often appears to crawl.
 All the videos of scientific, and religious debates, audible books, Kindle books and music videos that I have on board this laptop would have needed a hundred several eight-inch tapes a generation ago.
 Alibaba.com answers more orders for books, appliances, beauty products, music and grocery than any God of any religion could be listening to (but not necessarily answering ) prayers in any given moment.
 God, are these humans powerful!

 Now imagine the computing power that a paleontologist in 2050 could be using while researching a thousand skeletons of the victims of religion-based wars that is raging in the Middle East during the past decade of our time.
 Using these skeletons, and many of the window-dressed journalistic materials available in the archives, he could build an exact simulated life for the dead and gone decade of 2010-2020.
 Like a forensic scientist who could drop a dummy of the right weight and size on the ground from a twenty-floor balcony to investigate a murder case, he could use this simulation to build a true history of what happened in our foregone times.
 It is more than possible that the programmers would have designed adequate artificial intelligence to create self-awareness and free thoughts in their simulations.
 (Are we, by the way self-aware free thinkers?
 Don’t our thoughts come ‘inspired’ from an unknown black hole in our mind – but who inspires those thoughts in the black hole of our mind?).
 If that happens, – there is no reason why it couldn’t – that paleontologist three decades from now could be re-creating you, me, George Bush, the victims of drowning in the Mediterranean sea, the head-cutters of Islamic State, their leader Abu Bakr Al-Baghdadi , President Donald Trump and many more in a simulated matrix; we wouldn’t even know that we are only simulations just as we are not sure if we are or are not right this moment.